 Rating scale Evaluation criteria Advanced competency development Thorough competency development Acceptable competency development Partial competency development Minimal competency development Mark 2.1 Thorough planning of the work Planning, whether in the form of a text, list, sketch or other, is very detailed, and all the required elements are taken into account.
-Planning, whether in the form of a text, list, sketch or other, is sufficiently detailed, and almost all the required elements are taken into account.
-Planning, whether in the form of a text, list, sketch or other, is partially complete, but most of the required elements are taken into account.
+10 Planning, whether in the form of a text, list, sketch or other, is sufficiently detailed, and almost all the required elements are taken into account.
+8 Planning, whether in the form of a text, list, sketch or other, is partially complete, but most of the required elements are taken into account.
 Planning, whether in the form of a text, list, sketch or other, is limited, and most of the required elements are missing.
-Planning, whether in the form of a text, list, sketch or other, is very limited. /10 10 8 6 4 2 2.2 Appropriate formatting based on document type Layout elements are varied and fully appropriate.
-Layout elements are varied and very appropriate.
-Layout elements are appropriate.
-Layout elements are seldom appropriate.
-Layout elements are very seldom appropriate.
-20 16 12 8 4 /25 Typographical conventions are always followed.
-Typographical conventions are almost always followed.
-Typographical conventions are often followed.
-Typographical conventions are sometimes followed.
-Typographical conventions are rarely followed.
-5 4 3 2 1
+4 Planning, whether in the form of a text, list, sketch or other, is very limited.
+2 /10 Layout elements for the tables and their cells are varied and fully appropriate.
+10 Layout elements for tables and their cells are varied and very appropriate.
+8 Layout elements for tables and their cells are appropriate.
+6 Layout elements for tables and their cells are seldom appropriate.
+4 Layout elements for tables and their cells are very seldom appropriate.
+2 2.2 Appropriate formatting based on document type Other layout elements (pagination, shading, position of images, typography, etc.) are varied and fully appropriate.
+Other layout elements (pagination, shading, position of images, typography, etc.) are varied and very appropriate.
+Other layout elements (pagination, shading, position of images, typography, etc.) are appropriate.
+Other layout elements (pagination, shading, position of images, typography, etc.) are seldom appropriate.
+Other layout elements (pagination, shading, position of images, typography, etc.) are very seldom appropriate. /25 15 12 9 6 3